ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 #### Page Title

-The Interview Page's title will show up when the link is shared via a messaging app or linked in a social media platform or bookmarked in a web browser.
+The Interview Page's title is not shown on the Interview page itself, but will show up when the link is shared via a messaging app, linked on a social media platform or bookmarked in a web browser.

 #### Light Mode Logo and Dark Mode Logo